como-hacer-un-control-pid-de-iluminacion-constante-con-arduino

 How to make PID constant lighting control with Arduino

-In this post, we are going to see how to make a constant lighting control by PID with a simple Led and an LDR resistance.
+In this post, we are going to see how to make a PID constant lighting control with a simple LED and an LDR resistor.

 We have talked a lot about PID on the blog in the control theory section.
-So we have seen the PID controller, how to adjust a PID controller, and how to implement a PID control in Arduino
+So we have seen the PID controller, how to tune a PID controller and how to implement a PID control in Arduino

-Now it’s time to move on to a practical example of PID.
+Now it’s time to move on to a practical PID example.
 One of the most appropriate to start with is a lighting control, because the setup is very simple and we can easily visualize the result.

-We only need to face an LED with an LDR resistance, but any other type of light emitter or sensor would do.
-In the setup, we face the LED with the LDR resistance as follows.
+We only need to face an LED with an LDR resistor, although any other type of light emitter or sensor would work.
+In the setup, we face the LED with the LDR resistor as follows.

 arduino-pid-control-iluminacion-esquema

-Now we want the LED to turn on and off in response to a disturbance, for example when we put our hand on the setup and cover some of the ambient light.
+Now we want the LED to turn on and off in response to a disturbance, for example when we put our hand over the setup and partially block the ambient light.

-The first thing we have to do is to choose an appropriate setpoint, an intermediate point between fully illuminated and total (or quite dark).
-Otherwise, the PID will not be able to “play” the output.
+The first thing we have to do is choose an appropriate setpoint, a point between fully lit, and totally (or quite dark).
+Otherwise, the PID will not have the capacity to “play” with the output.

 arduino-pid-control-iluminacion-montaje

-For example, if you choose a setpoint lower than the one you get with the LED off, the controller will not be able to go below that, no matter how much it turns off the LED.
-Similarly, if the light received by the LDR is much higher than that of the LED on, it will have little effect, and the controller will be able to do little.
-It makes sense, right?.
+For example, if you choose a setpoint lower than what you get with the LED off, the controller will not be able to go below that, no matter how much it turns off the LED.
+Similarly, if the light received by the LDR is much higher than that of the lit LED, it will have little effect, and the controller will be able to do little.
+It makes sense, doesn’t it?

-So the first thing you should do is to measure the value registered by the LDR with the LED off and fully illuminated to determine a truly achievable intermediate setpoint for the controller.
+So the first thing you should do is measure the value registered by the LDR with the LED off and fully lit, to determine an intermediate setpoint that is actually achievable for the controller.

-Now it’s just a matter of uploading the following code,
+Now it’s a matter of simply uploading the following code,

 #include <PIDController.hpp>